-A Nebraska (NH) Lease Agreement is a legally binding document between a landlord and a tenant, written in accordance with Nebraska’s landlord-tenant laws.
+A Nebraska lease agreement is a legally binding document between a landlord and a tenant, written per Nebraska’s landlord-tenant laws.
 The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.

-- A landlord may request up to one month’s rent as a security deposit from a tenant.
+A landlord may request up to one month’s rent as a security deposit from a tenant.
 If the tenant has pets, a landlord cannot charge a pet deposit of more than one-fourth of the monthly rent.

-- A landlord must return a tenant’s security deposit within 14 days of the end of the lease. (§ 17-1416)
+A landlord must return a tenant’s security deposit within 14 days of the end of the lease (§ 76-1416).

-- A landlord must provide at least one day’s advance notice to a tenant before entering the rental property. (§ 76-1423).
+A landlord must provide at least one day’s advance notice to a tenant before entering the rental property (§ 76-1423).
 This statute also states the landlord:

 - May enter unprompted in case of an emergency

 - Has a right of access if the tenant surrenders or abandons the property

 The dollar amount limit for small claims court in Nebraska is $3,900 (Nebraska Supreme Court Rules, § 6-1462).
 So, a tenant may sue a landlord for up to this amount for an unreturned security deposit.